haliphax/arms3/README.md

 `O:`.
 If there were 2 zeds inside and 1 outside, you would see `I:2 O:1`.
 This data is in a green box with black text.
-Interior zed count will not be visible for the current tile if the player is indoors, and exterior zed count will not be visible if the player is outdoors (since the game UI should already make these numbers obvious).
+Interior zed count will not be visible for the current tile if the player is indoors, and exterior zed count will not be visible for any tiles if the player is outdoors (since the game UI should already make these numbers obvious).